madebits/madebits.github.io/r/linux-csman.md

   * using `-ss` option uses all 512 bytes as same password both outer and inner volumes
 * **secret file** - binary file where *secret* is stored encrypted.
 * **password** - user password (or pass-phrase) used to encrypt *secret file* (hashed with `argon2`).
-* **key file** - user password can contain, additionally to the pass-phrase, one or more optional key files.
+* **key file** - user password can contain, additionally to the pass-phrase, one or more optional *key files*.
 The hashed header bytes content of key files is appended to the password.
 Order of specifying key files does not matter, but they have to be exact same files used during encryption and decryption.
 The same key file can be used more than once.
 * **session** - optional state stored as part of current user session.
 There is by default no session, but it is possible to store passwords in named encrypted session slots in a *tmpfs* for current logged user and refer to them from there.
 * **session password** - an optional password used additionally to temporary random session key to protect contents stored in *session*.
-* **slot** - a 1024 byte section in the beginning of the container file where secret files can be embedded.
+* key **slot** - a 1024 byte section in the beginning of the container file where secret files can be embedded.

 ## Installation

 To install or update, download repository files and copy as *root* under `/usr/local/bin` the following files:

 * `csman.sh` - main tool.
-* `cskey.sh` - is invoked by `csman.sh` for handling encryption and decryption of keys.
+* `cskey.sh` - key tool, it is invoked by `csman.sh` for handling encryption and decryption of keys.
 * `aes` - a compiled copy of my [aes](#r/cpp-aes-tool.md) tool - it is used by default to encrypt secret files.
 Other tools can be used via `-c` option.
 * `argon2` - this is a self-compiled copy of `argon2` from [official](https://github.com/P-H-C/phc-winner-argon2) repository without any changes ([my copy](https://github.com/madebits/phc-winner-argon2)). `argon2` can be found also in Ubuntu repositories.
 If found next to `cskey.sh`, this copy is used in place of the system copy.